 Though it isn’t really war, we’re sending fifty thousand more

 To help save Vietnam from the Vietnamese.

 One of the first large antiwar concerts took place at Carnegie Hall, New York City, on September 24, 1965.
 Billed as a “Sing-In for-Peace,” sixty performers entertained and led songs for an audience of 4,600.
-The performers included folksingers Pete Seeger and Barbara Dane, and an avant garde rock group called The Fugs who played a raunchy satire, “Kill for Peace.”
-Dane, a coordinator of the event, and Irwin Silber, editor of Sing Out! magazine, later published The Vietnam Songbook (1969), a historic collection of antiwar lyrics.
+The performers included folksinger Pete Seeger and an avant garde rock group called The Fugs who played a raunchy satire, “Kill for Peace.”
+Barbara Dane coordinated the event, and Irwin Silber, editor of Sing Out! magazine, later published The Vietnam Songbook (1969), a historic collection of antiwar lyrics.
 Dane also toured GI coffee houses near army bases across the U.S., leading to her 1970 album, FTA!
 [Free the Army] Songs of the GI Resistance Sung by Barbara Dane with Active-Duty GIs, which was recorded with GI choruses at Fort Hood, Fort Benning, and Fort Bragg.

 As the hippie counterculture seeped into the mainstream – and military – culture, Tom Paxton imagined a GI company sitting down with an “enemy” company and getting stoned together in “Talking Vietnam Potluck Blues” (1968).
 Another sardonic song, “The I-Feel-Like-I’m-Fixin’-to-Die Rag,” recorded by Country Joe McDonald in 1966, became an anthem of sorts for the antiwar movement and was sung at the Woodstock Festival in August 1969.

 And it’s one, two, three, what are we fighting for?